esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 ### CoffeeScript precompiling

-I was surprised find out that substack himself had written a CoffeeScript plugin for Browserify called [coffeeify][] because he doesn't personally use CoffeeScript.
+Substack himself has written a CoffeeScript plugin for Browserify called [coffeeify][].
+Since he isn't a CoffeeScript user he is looking for maintainers for the plugin.
+Nevertheless the plugin works surprisingly well.

 It is used by installing it locally to a project and calling `browserify` with a `--transfrom` flag: